CloversChemistry/CloversChemistry.github.io/_pages/research_new/job_research.md

 ---

 ## Description
-My work focuses on the synthesis and purification of therapeutic oligonucleotides.
+My work focuses on the synthesis, purification, and analysis of therapeutic oligonucleotides.
 I specialize on solid support projects involving both CPG and polystyrene, conjugation experiments, along with working on client projects.

 ## Posters
 “Optimization of Reaction Conditions for Oligo-peptide Conjugation Reactions” Poster ADC World Conference 2024 <br>